liberland/laws/drafting/consolidated/judical-process-law.md

 2. This may include an opening statement, the calling of witnesses, the presentation of documents and other evidence, and legal submissions that respond to the applicant's arguments and evidence.

 ### Article 37: Presenting only claims supported by evidence
-1. Claims made by the parties during the hearing must be supported by evidence, which should be disclosed to the judge and the opposing party either prior to or during the hearing.
-The judge shall have discretion in varying the procedure for presenting evidence, ensuring all parties have equal opportunity to present any material or relevant proof.
+1. Claims made by the parties during the hearing must be supported by evidence, which should be disclosed to the Judge and the opposing party either prior to or during the hearing.
+The Judge shall have discretion in varying the procedure for presenting evidence, ensuring all parties have equal opportunity to present any material or relevant proof.
-2. Parties may submit evidence as they deem appropriate and may be required to produce additional evidence as determined by the judge for a comprehensive understanding and resolution of the dispute.
+2. Parties may submit evidence as they deem appropriate and may be required to produce additional evidence as determined by the Judge for a comprehensive understanding and resolution of the dispute.
 This may be a reason for extending the hearing but shall not be applied more than once in a case.

 ### Article 38: Dismissal of Non-Supported Claims
-The judge may dismiss claims presented without supporting evidence, without providing further reasons.
+The Judge may dismiss claims presented without supporting evidence, without providing further reasons.

 ### Article 39: Matters of Law and Common Knowledge
-The judge may accept as evidence undisputed facts, matters of law, or facts agreed upon by both parties without reservation.
+The Judge may accept as evidence undisputed facts, matters of law, or facts agreed upon by both parties without reservation.

 ### Article 40: Examination of Witnesses and Exhibits

 #### Section 1: Examining Witnesses
-When witnesses are examined, all parties shall have the opportunity to question them before the judge.
+When witnesses are examined, all parties shall have the opportunity to question them before the Judge.

 #### Section 2: Presenting Exhibits
 Exhibits offered by any party shall be accepted as evidence and appropriately marked.

 #### Section 3: Evidence Excessively Difficult to Examine
-Evidence that is excessively difficult or impractical to examine and verify during the hearing must be disclosed in advance, or the judge may dismiss or assign less weight to such evidence due to the inability to fully examine it.
+Evidence that is excessively difficult or impractical to examine and verify during the hearing must be disclosed in advance, or the Judge may dismiss or assign less weight to such evidence due to the inability to fully examine it.

 #### Section 4: Record of Witnesses and Exhibits
 The names and addresses of all witnesses, as well as descriptions of exhibits in the order received, shall be made a part of the case record.